georgel2020/Autorun/README.md

 - Press the button `S` to edit the program list.
 - Press the button `A` to see the copyright.
 - Press the button `L` to change language.
 Now English and Chinese are translated.
-- You can move the `EXE` file to the startup path to let it start when you turned on your PC.
+- You can setup a file shortcut of the `EXE` file to the startup path to let it start when you turned on your PC.
 ## Screenshot
 ![image](https://user-images.githubusercontent.com/86717650/168565193-a8f80175-d7aa-4962-bbb8-218da2f210d9.png)
 ## Copyright